filearchitect/blankfiles-website/README.md

 # Blank files download page

-This is the site to download blank files from [blank-files](https://github.com/filearchitect/blank-files)
+This is the site to download blank files from [blank-files](https://github.com/filearchitect/blank-files).
+If you want to add files, add them there.

 ## Support